tohagan-tmr/cleanpass/README.md

 ## How to use the cleanpass scripts to remove passwords from source code.

-This describes how to use `cleanpass-config.sh` and `cleanpass.sh` bash scripts to remove passwords from source code by replacing them with an alterntative unique string.
+This describes how to use `cleanpass-config.sh` and `cleanpass.sh` bash scripts to remove passwords from the source code in GIT by replacing them with an alterntative unique string.
 The same technique can be used to search & replace other configuration strings(e.g. to set a local developer path or local database name).

 You can add clean/smudge rules to a local `.git/config` file, but for passwords it's probably safer to configure these rules as a global GIT config saved to `~/.gitconfg` which is what the `cleanpass-config.sh` script does.